Kunlong1994/lab3/Lab-05.md

     *  Press the set home button.
     *  Close the lid.
     *   Open the printer preferences.
     *   Make sure you set the different power levels for the cut values pertaining to the material you're using.
 For the cardboard we are providing, the values should be: Speed 45%, Power 70%, and Frequency: 500Hz.
 On the same window, adjust the printing bed size to 24" horizontal, and 18" vertical.
+When you save the settings, make sure the image on the preview is well positioned (not too close to the edges and fitting well in the space).
+Press print.
     *   Turn on the air assist compressor on the floor on.
     *   Turn the suction system, the big blue box, on.
     *   Print the job on the computer.